Emergency and Trauma

 If you or someone you know is experiencing an emergency such as a heart attack or stroke, please call 911.

-Our emergency room physicians and support staff are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.
+Our emergency department (room) physicians and support staff are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.
 They are also multilingual and can communicate with patients to understand their healthcare needs.